RickRomig/bashscripts/README.md

 - **battery-check** - Displays charge and health status of a laptop battery.
 Pulls its data from files in `/sys/class/power_supply/BAT?`.
 - **catless** - Displays a text file using either cat or less, depending on the size of the file and the number of lines in the current display.
 - **check-battery** - Displays charge and health status of a laptop battery using the upower utility.
 - **check-updates** - Check for updates using apt-get or nala.
-With apt-get, provides a menu to install updates, clean apt cache, remove orphaned apps, or defer the update.
-If flatpak is installed, updates flatpak apps.
+With apt-get, a menu offers options to install updates, clean apt cache, remove orphaned apps, or defer the update.
+If flatpak is installed, it updates flatpak apps.
-- **checkinit** - Reports the init system being used, Systemd, SysV, Runit, OpenRC.
+- **checkinit** - Reports the init system being used (Systemd, SysV, Runit, or OpenRC).
 - **cinnkeys** - Creates a backup file for Cinnamon keybindings and restores keybindings from the backup.
 - **empty-trash.sh** - Run as a cron job to empty the Trash directory in a user's home folder.
 Tested on Linux Mint, LMDE, MX Linux, BunsenLabs, Debian Cinnamon, Debian i3.
-- **functionlib** - A library of useful functions that can be sourced by a script.
+- **functionlib** - A library of useful functions and global variables that can be sourced by a script.
 - **install-vrtmgr** - Installs virt-manager, KVM/QEMU, and associated utilities.
 - **ip-info** - Displays IP address information for wired and wireless connections to include MAC addresses, DNS addresses, and default gateway.
 - **lm20-snaps** - Enables/Disables Snaps in Linux Mint 20 and after.